paulRbr/profile/README.md

 My Bash Profile
 ===============

-This is the profile that I'm now using across a number of machines that I administer.
-Most of the tricks I use are fairly general and could be reused by anyone.
+This is the profile that I user daily.
+A big thanks to [Mat Schaffer](https://github.com/matschaffer) to make his profile public.

 What's it look like?
 --------------------